The spectral geometry of hyperbolic and spherical manifolds: analogies and open problems: Isospectral pairs of largest volume

 A very curious fact in the computational results evidences a negative answer for the question below. \end{remark}

 \begin{question} Are there isospectral and non-isometric $(2n-1)$-dimensional lens spaces with fundamental group of order $q$ satisfying $n\equiv -1\pmod{\frac{\varphi(q)}{2}}$? \end{question}

-\begin{remark} Because of a computational search, we know the highest volume of an $(2n-1)$-dimensional pair of isospectral and non-isometric spherical space forms for every $n\leq 14$.
+\begin{remark} Because of a computational search, we know the largest volume of an $(2n-1)$-dimensional pair of isospectral and non-isometric spherical space forms for every $n\leq 14$.
 The results of our computation are recorded in Table~\ref{table:existencelens}.

-Table~\ref{table:existencelens} implies the existence of an $(21+5r)$-dimensional isospectral pair with volume $\frac{\vol(S^{2(11+5r)-1})}{11}$ for every $r\in\N$ (i.e.\ $n=11+5r$ and $q=11$), but it is not clear whether these examples have the highest volumes possible in their dimensions because our computational search was done only for $n\leq 14$.
+Table~\ref{table:existencelens} implies the existence of an $(21+5r)$-dimensional isospectral pair with volume $\frac{\vol(S^{2(11+5r)-1})}{11}$ for every $r\in\N$ (i.e.\ $n=11+5r$ and $q=11$), but it is not clear whether these examples have the largest volumes possible in their dimensions because our computational search was done only for $n\leq 14$.

 It might be possible to prove the non-existence of isospectral lens spaces with fundamental group of order $q\leq 10$ in an arbitrary odd dimension.
-In this case, we obtain the highest volume in infinitely many dimensions.
-More precisely, the highest volume of an $(2n-1)$-dimensional pair of isospectral and non-isometric spherical space forms would be $\frac{\vol(S^{2n-1})}{11}$ for all $n$ congruent to $1$, $2$ or $3$ modulo $5$ and $n\geq11$. \end{remark}
+In this case, we obtain the largest volume in infinitely many dimensions.
+More precisely, the largest volume of an $(2n-1)$-dimensional pair of isospectral and non-isometric spherical space forms would be $\frac{\vol(S^{2n-1})}{11}$ for all $n$ congruent to $1$, $2$ or $3$ modulo $5$ and $n\geq11$. \end{remark}